paigesay/paigesay/README.md

 paigesay@github
 -------------------------
 🏫 Computer Science Undergrad @ CSUF
-🔎 Currently starting research for Multi-Agent Reinforcement Learning 🌱 Working on Professional Development
+🔎 Currently researching Multi-Agent Reinforcement Learning 🌱 Working on Professional Development
 🔭 Interested in Data Science and Machine Learning
 💖 In a love-hate relationship with debugging